 Meet the committee

-The JCU Dive Club was established over 20 years ago and is now one of the largest clubs at James Cook University, with more than 200 active members and over 1400 newsletter and Facebook subscribers.
-The club became incorporated in 1999, allowing for greater flexibility, independence, and safety for it's members.
+The JCU Dive Club was established over 35 years ago and is now one of the largest clubs at James Cook University, with more than 300 active members and over 1400 newsletter and Facebook subscribers.
+The club became incorporated in 1999, allowing for greater flexibility, independence, and safety for its members.

 We have our own clubhouse located next to the university swimming pool where social events are often held.